Crash that killed 10 migrants happened along highway notorious for human smuggling, officials say

 The light pole where a van struck on Wednesday, Aug.
 4, 2021, is dented and scratched.
 And debris liters the scene where a total of 10 migrants died and 20 migrants were injured in the crash off Highway 281 in remote Brooks County.
 (Sandra Sanchez/Border Report photos)

-The crash happened about 9 miles south of the 12-lane checkpoint, which most locals in the Rio Grande Valley refer to as “Falfurrias,” for the nearest town to this remote outpost about 66 miles north of the Mexican border.
-It is the largest Border Patrol checkpoint on the Southwest border and is located on busy U.S. Highway 281, which is the man south-to-north thoroughfare that leads from deep South Texas to cities like Austin, Dallas and Houston.
+The crash happened 10 miles south of the 12-lane checkpoint, which most locals in the Rio Grande Valley refer to as “Falfurrias,” for the nearest town to this remote outpost about 66 miles north of the Mexican border.
+It is the largest Border Patrol checkpoint on the Southwest border and is located on busy U.S. Highway 281, which is the main south-to-north thoroughfare that leads from deep South Texas to cities like Austin, Dallas and Houston.

 What occurred exactly at 4 p.m.
 CDT Wednesday is uncertain as several victims remain in critical conditions in various hospitals within a 200-mile radius of South Texas.